 Martin Neubert, currently a senior vice president of the company’s wind division, will take up Leupold's role from 1 February.

 Leupold will leave the company, after a handover period, on 28 February.
-Leupold has decided to "take and break and spend more time with his family", the developer said.
+Leupold has decided to "take a break and spend more time with his family", the developer said.

 The company added Leupold had "commuted between his home in Switzerland and Ørsted’s offices in Copenhagen and London for the past couple of years".